-The Government argues in its motion to dismiss that Mr. Bennett failed to exhaust his administrative remedies.
-The boilerplate Complaint alleges in conclusory fashion that Mr. Bennett has satisfied the exhaustion requirement.
-See Compl. ¶ 6 ("Plaintiff has exhausted all administrative remedies "); id. ¶ 24 ("Administrative claims which plaintiff filed with the [IRS] and the Secretary of the Treasury worked to satisfy the requirement that a 'taxpayer' must exhaust administrative remedies "); id. ¶ 29 (alleging that plaintiff has exhausted all administrative remedies before bringing this suit by petitioning for refunds).
-However, Mr. Bennett provides no specific information in his response to the motion to dismiss or any other pleading regarding the dates or contents of these alleged administrative claims.
-Indeed, Mr. Bennett concedes that he failed to exhaust his administrative remedies, as he did not contest this issue in his response to the motion to dismiss.
+The Government alleges in its motion to dismiss that Mr. Kim failed to exhaust his administrative remedies.
+The boilerplate Complaint alleges in conclusory fashion that Mr. Kim has satisfied the exhaustion requirement.
+See Compl. ¶ 6 ("Plaintiff has exhausted all administrative remedies"); id. ¶ 24 ("Administrative claims which plaintiff filed with the [IRS] and the Secretary of the Treasury worked to satisfy the requirement that a 'taxpayer' must exhaust administrative remedies"); id. ¶ 16 (alleging that plaintiff has exhausted all administrative remedies before bringing this suit by disputing the tax claims made by the defendant).
+However, Mr. Kim provides no specific information in his response to the motion to dismiss or any other pleading regarding the dates or contents of these alleged administrative claims.
+Mr. Kim concedes that he failed to exhaust his administrative remedies, as he did not contest this issue in his response to the motion to dismiss.
 "It is well understood in this Circuit that when a plaintiff files an opposition to a motion to dismiss addressing only certain arguments raised by the defendant, a court may treat those arguments that the plaintiff failed to address as conceded."
 Hopkins v.
-Women's Div., Gen. Bd. of Global Ministries, 238 F. Supp.
+Women's Div., General Bd. of Global Ministries, 238 F. Supp.
 2d 174, 178 (D.D.C.
 2002) (citing FDIC v.
 Bender, 127 F.3d 58, 67-68 (D.C.
 Cir.
 1997)).
+Accordingly, there is no dispute that Mr. Kim failed to exhaust his administrative remedies, a mandatory prerequisite to suit.
+Pursuant to Federal Rule of Civil Procedure 12(b)(6), the Court will dismiss the claim for damages under section 7433 without prejudice.3